JanPretorius98/20713479-FMX-Prac/README.md

 ### The folllowing questions guide the analysis:

-1. **How does the AI Implementer fund's performance compare with the Capped SWIX benchmark and ASISA active managers over the entire period?**
+1. **Static Analysis:** How does the AI Implementer fund's performance compare with the Capped SWIX benchmark and ASISA active managers over the entire period?
-2. **Does the AI Implementer fund consistently outperform the benchmark after accounting for fees?**
+2. **Fees and Performance:** Does the AI Implementer fund consistently outperform the benchmark after accounting for fees?
-3. **How significantly do management and performance fees impact the net returns of the AI Implementer fund compared to the benchmark and peers?**
+3. **Cumulative Returns Performance:** How significantly do management and performance fees impact the net returns of the AI Implementer fund compared to the benchmark and peers?
-4. **What is the correlation between benchmark and the performance of the AI Implementer fund?**
+4. **Correlations:** What is the correlation between benchmark and the performance of the AI Implementer fund?

 ### Code: